Charges at cash machines

 You will only be charged

-a) if you have a credit card, store card or charge card and your card issuer charges a cash advance fee
+a) if you have a credit card, store card or charge card or your card issuer charges a cash advance fee (this is very unusual)

 b) if you use a pay-to-use cash machine which imposes a charge, sometimes called a convenience fee.